-Similarly, the DMR incorporating OR interaction, denoted as DMR{LR+OR}, was governed by
+Similarly, the decision-making rule incorporating OR interaction, denoted as DMR{LR+OR} , was governed by:

-$$\operatorname{Attitude}{\mathrm{DMR}LR+OR} = g\left(\alpha{\mathrm{OR}}, \operatorname{Attitude}{\mathrm{DMR}+LR}\right).$$ (16)
+$$Attitude{DMR{LR+OR}} = g(\alpha{OR}, Attitude{DMR+LR})$$ (16)

-These DMRs were evaluated by comparing the predicted agent attitudes against the actual observed attitudes from the ONS data.
-To optimize model performance, sensitivity analysis was conducted by varying the parameters α{DF} and α{OR} , allowing for fine-tuning of social influence effects on agent decision-making.
+These decision-making rules were evaluated by comparing the predicted agent attitudes against the actual observed attitudes from the ONS data.
+To optimise model performance, sensitivity analysis was conducted by varying the parameters α{DF} and α{OR} , allowing for fine-tuning of social influence effects on agent decision-making.

-3.4.
-SML-PV
+3.4 SML-PV

 The parameters DFprobability and ORprobability represent the likelihood of agents changing their attitudes due to the DF and OR social interactions, respectively.
 These parameters capture the heterogeneity in agents' social interactions and play a crucial role in shaping the simulated patterns of agent attitudes across the population.
-To determine the optimal values, we conducted parameter variation experiments by systematically varying these parameters and assessing to evaluate the model's performance.
+To determine the optimal values, we conducted parameter variation experiments by systematically varying these parameters and assessing evaluate the model's performance.

 The experiments involved varying DFprobability and ORprobability from 0 up to twice the values in Krupa et al. (2014), with increments set as one-quarter of the final value.
-For each set of parameter values, the model's performance was evaluated using G-mean (see (8) in Section 3.2).
-The goal was to optimize these metrics by identifying parameter values that maximized both the model's ability to correctly classify both positive and negative cases.
+For each set of parameter values, the model's performance was evaluated using G-mean (see Equation 8 in Section 3.2).
+The goal was to optimise these metrics by identifying parameter values that maximised both the model's ability to correctly classify both positive and negative cases.

-To further analyze, the results of the parameter variation experiments and identify the optimal parameters, an SML-based parameter validator (SML-PV) was constructed.
-The following techniques were applied to build the validator: 5-fold cross-validation (see (1) in Section 3.2) for unbiased performance evaluation, SMOTE with M-nearest neighbours algorithm (see (3) in Section 3.2) to address data imbalance, logistic regression (see (4) in Section 3.2) and decision trees (C5.0 and CART, see (5) in Section 3.2) for algorithm comparison.
+To further analyse the results of the parameter variation experiments and identify the optimal parameters, an SML based Parameter Validator (SML-PV) was constructed.
+The following techniques were applied to build the validator: 5-fold cross-validation (Eq.
+1 in Section 3.2) for unbiased performance evaluation, SMOTE with M-nearest neighbours algorithm (Eq.
+3 in Section 3.2) to address data imbalance, logistic regression (Eq.
+4 in Section 3.2) and decision trees (C5.0 and CART, Eq.
+5 in Section 3.2) for algorithm comparison.